rostislav-sergeenkov/modules_checklist/README.md

  - define constants for messages like 'Please enable it or exclude...'.
  - highlight rows in the log table according to the priority of modules (required, optional etc).
+ - highlight rows conating required and optional modules in the "Configuration helper".
- - highlight rows in Configuration helper if required module is disabled (red) or disabled module is enabled (orange).
+ - highlight rows in the "Configuration helper" if required module is disabled (red) or disabled module is enabled (orange).
+ - create more convenient controls for the "Configuration helper" table.
  - create views field handlers for Module Names and Type (Status) instead of altering for Views fields in modules_checklist_log_views_pre_render() and in modules_checklist_log_views_data_alter().
  - add filters by Date - use Date popup.
  - get list of email tokens dynamically instead of using modules_checklist_get_email_tokens().
+ - check user_access() before outputting the link to the page.

 # Maintainers